hashicorp/terraform-mcp-server/README.md

 }
 ```

+If you are running vscode server remotely (e.g. WSL2 on Windows) then use the Remote Settings (JSON) file instead.
+You can do this by pressing `Ctrl + Shift + P` and typing `Preferences: Open Remote Settings (JSON)`.
+Default location is `~/.vscode-server/data/Machine/settings.json`.

 Optionally, you can add a similar example (i.e. without the mcp key) to a file called `.vscode/mcp.json` in your workspace.
 This will allow you to share the configuration with others.

 ```json